alnoki/AAAAAA/doc/procedures/git.rst

       :xref:`save and close <Vim-cheatsheet>` procedure used to :ref:`update Git credentials <git-credentials>`

 #.
+Compose a message that
+   :xref:`tells the codebase what to do <commit-conventions>`
+#.
 In the :ref:`command palette <tools-vs-code>`:
    :guilabel:`Git: Commit Staged`
 #.
 Use the :ref:`integrated terminal <tools-vs-code>` to verify the